-Our dedicated and experienced staff strive to create a happy, safe and caring environment in which the young mind will flourish under our specialise guidance.
+Our dedicated and experienced staff strive to create a happy, safe and caring environment in which the young mind will flourish under our specialist guidance.
 We aim to encourage a love for learning from an early age by offering a broad, balanced and stimulating curriculum through which our pupils enjoy a range of rich learning experiences that are not only fun but challenging and engaging for all.

 Following our redevelopment, the Reception classes now benefit from a specially designed ‘EYFS unit’ and outdoor area which enables us to capture the interests of every pupil as they seek to develop their skills through exploration and investigation.
 To them, they are simply playing and having fun as they learn to work together and begin to develop essentials such as persistence and independent thinking.

 “Activity time is just so much fun….
 There’s so much to do!”